Get expert help with understanding yours and your partner’s love language. Click here to chat online to someone right now.

 Plant a garden, build a bookcase, work on a 10,000-piece puzzle.
 Whatever piques your combined interests, set time aside to work on it at least twice a week, and dive in!

 Cook together.
-Even if one of you could burn water and can’t tell garam masala from graham crackers, it’s great to cook and play together in the kitchen.
+Even if one of you could burn water and can’t tell garam masala from graham crackers, cooking and playing together in the kitchen is a great way to speak your quality time love language.

 If neither of you can cook, this is a great way to learn!
 You could even start by getting meal prep boxes delivered to your place: they only require heat and assembly, so you’ll learn new skills and get to eat delicious food.
 That’s a win-win!